 If you subscribe to the Join GCB Three Times Weekly Updates option on the left side of this page, you will be subscribed to email notifications with links to recently posted articles.

 It's really easy to check to see if there's a classified ad.
 Just click on Classifieds in the blue menu and the page will open letting you know if there is a classified ad.
 Remember that your buying classified ads gives you a wide readership, as well as supporting the Beat.
 Post YOURS for quick results!

 Note that if an article does not have a byline, it was sent to the Beat and written by someone not affiliated with the Beat

 When you click on the blue and orange button on the upper left side of most pages, you will find out how you can help the Beat defray its expenses, which, with increased readership, continue to grow.
 You will arrive at a page that gives you options of how you can Help the Beat.
 All help is greatly appreciated and keeps the news you want and need coming into your browser.

 Consider the Beat your DAILY newspaper for up-to-date information about Grant County.
 It's at your fingertips!
 One Click to Local News.

-Thanks for your support for and your readership of Grant County's online news source—www.grantcountybeat.com.
+Thanks for your support for and your readership of Grant County's online news source—www.grantcountybeat.com